-Even before the appearance of Covid 19, we decided to call this edition : On the ashes of the hacienda.
+Even before the pandemic broke out, we had chosen our title: Sur les cendres de l’hacienda (On the ashes of the hacienda).
 It was not an anticipation of our current situation.
-But this constrained condition offers a remarkable metaphor of the world into which we are thrown and which appeared to us as the field of ruins of our emancipatory illusions.
-Ivan Shcheglov said in 1958 in the first issue of the Situationist International: "The hacienda must be built.
-"The idea of fortified hotbeds of resistance and subversion seemed a desirable horizon.
-This idea, reinvented in 1991 by Hakim Bey and his TAZs ("Temporary Autonomy Zones"), collapsed under the combined assaults of the progress of economic-political liberalism and disenchanted critical thinking.
+But this constrained condition offers a remarkable image of the world into which we are thrown and which appeared to us three years ago, as the ruins of our emancipatory illusions.
+Ivan Shcheglov said in 1958 in the first issue of the Situationist International: ‘‘We must build the hacienda.’’
+The idea of fortified centres of resistance and subversion seemed a desirable horizon.
+This idea, reinvented in 1991 by Hakim Bey and his ZTAs (‘‘Zones of Temporary Autonomy’’), collapsed under the combined assaults of the progress of economic-political liberalism and the disenchantment of critical thought.

-About fifty artists will be spread out in about twenty places.
-Some of them, very young, will present the beginnings of their work, while others, some of them deceased, sometimes in 2020, will have their memory greeted.
-Art cannot live without memory; it is a tense flow: artists pass the baton to one another over time.
-Some of them who are off the radar screens deserve to be reconsidered.
-History must erase its blindness.
-Each era brings a fresh look at the past, a fresh look that re-founds and revives neglected works.
-A festival like ours would like to contribute to dealing with our amnesias.
+As always, our main object remains the exhibition, its forms and formats, its capacity to transport us suddenly.
+Some fifty artists will be spread over twenty-five venues.
+Some of them, very young, will present the beginnings of their work while others, deceased, sometimes in 2020 and 2021, will see their memory saluted.
+Art cannot live without memory; it is a flow of ideas: artists pass the baton to each other over time.
+Some who have fallen off the radar screen deserve to be shown again.
+History has a duty to erase its blind spots.
+Each era takes a fresh look at the past and revives neglected works.
+A festival like ours would also like to contribute to treating our amnesia.

 It is impossible to discern today what will make sense tomorrow for our time.
 Yet this is where our paradoxical challenge lies.
 At least we know our limits and our opportunities.
 In the course of the exhibition spaces, forms of neighbourliness and unforeseen convergences may appear.
 In this way,